anonymcode/cikm2022/README.md

 # General instructions
 For reproducing our work run the commands described below.
-If you just want to see final optimal configurations and the scores (reported in the paper), please scroll down to the [last section](https://github.com/anonymcode/icdm2021/blob/main/README.md#the-reported-results-and-corresponding-configurations).
+If you just want to see final optimal configurations and the scores (reported in the paper), please scroll down to the [this section](https://github.com/anonymcode/icdm2021/blob/main/README.md#the-reported-results-and-corresponding-configurations).
+For the software requirements and the list of python packages see Requirements section.

 ## Downloading and preparing data
 You need to run this command once in order to download and preprocess datasest the same way we did in our paper: